How to Check If a Domain Is Penalized By Google: Fix in 2024

 If you are doing excessive link exchange which may be coming in two way, three way exchange or any other way, you are violating Google Quality guidelines.
 To be on safer side you should stay away from link exchange type of practices and if you must do link exchange, do with very few and most trusted websites in your niche.

-Apart from excessive link exchange, you should stay from link buying.
+Apart from excessive link exchange, you should stay away from link buying.
 As Google automatic programs find you are involved in link buying or selling related activities, they will place a severe penalty or even a ban on your website.

 Here are some more reasons that can lead to a Google penalty.